The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

-Using this fact, we can construct a timelike path between any two points in $\mathcal{I}^-$ and $\mathcal{I}^+$ using the procedure described below and illustrated in figure \ref{fig:SdSpath}.
+Using this fact we can construct a timelike path between any two points in $\mathcal{I}^-$ and $\mathcal{I}^+$ using the procedure described below and illustrated in Figure \ref{fig:SdSpath}.

-Choose co-ordinates such that $t=t_p,\phi=0$ at $p$ and $t=t_q,\phi=\phi_q$ at $q$, with both points lying in the equatorial plane.
+Choose co-ordinates such that $p$ and $q$ both lie in the equatorial plane and $\phi=0$ at $p$, $\phi=\phi_q\in[0,\pi]$ at $q$.
+Let $t=t_p$ at $p$ and $t=t_q$ at $q$.
 Starting at $p$, we follow a path in the equatorial plane with $t=t_p$ until we reach $r=r_c$.
-We choose the first part of this path to be null, with $\phi$ varying until we reach $\phi=\phi_q/2$ (this is possible since $\phi_q/2\in[0,\pi/2]$ and we can choose the sign of $\dot{\phi}$ along the curve appropriately).
-After this, we choose $\phi$ to remain constant, so this part of the path will be timelike.
-We then follow a similar path in the equatorial plane with $t=t_q$ until we reach $r=\infty$.
+We choose the first part of this path to be null, with $\phi$ varying until we reach $\phi=\phi_q/2$ (the above calculation shows that this occurs before we reach $r=r_c$).
+After this, we choose $\phi$ to remain constant until we reach $r=r_c$, so this part of the path will be timelike.
+At this point on the Penrose diagram, all $t=$ constant surfaces intersect.
+This means we can switch to a similar path in the equatorial plane with $t=t_q$ until we reach $r=\infty$.
 Again we choose this path to be null initially, with $\phi$ varying until we reach $\phi=\phi_q$.
-After this we set $\phi=const.$, so the path finishes $q$.
-This path can then be smoothed to form a timelike curve from $p$ to $q$ \cite[Propositions 2.20, 2.23]{DiffTop}.
+After this we set $\phi$ constant, so the path finishes at $q$.
+This path can then be smoothed to form a timelike curve from $p$ to $q$ \cite{DiffTop}. \qedsymbol

-So we see that, just as for asymptotically flat spacetimes, inserting a positive point mass into 3+1 dimensional Minkowski spacetime gives us a spacetime which does satisfy the Penrose property.

-Curiously, unlike for Schwarzschild in 3+1 dimensions, where the result relied on the logarithmic divergence of the retarded and advanced time co-ordinates along geodesics with large impact parameter (see \cite{Penrose} and \cite{PCMD}), the result derived above did not rely on any particular choice of dimension.

-We conclude that in asymptotically de Sitter spacetime, inserting a positive point mass allows us to timelike connect the antipodal points on $\mathcal{I}^-$ and $\mathcal{I}^+$ which could not be connected in pure de Sitter space. \qedsymbol

-In light of corollary \ref{cor:AdSequivalencebackground} and analogously to \cite{Penrose}, we remark that theorem \ref{thm:SchwarzschilddeSitter} provides strong evidence against any ``SO(d,1) covariant'' construction of quantum gravity which is based on a background de Sitter spacetime and which attempts to construct field operators from operators defined with respect to this background.
-Unlike in the asymptotically flat case, here we have an example of a physically relevant spacetime which satisfies the Penrose property in $d+1$ dimensions for any $d\geq4$.
-This suggests that such a quantum gravity construction would be inconsistent in any dimension.

-We also observed in corollary \ref{cor:dSequivalence} that for asymptotically de Sitter spacetimes, the finite version of the Penrose property is not equivalent to either of the versions stated in definitions \ref{defn:Penroseproperty} and \ref{defn:PenroseConformaldS}.
-This is illustrated by the following result. \begin{prop} The finite version of the Penrose property is not satisfied by the Schwarzschild-de Sitter spacetime with positive mass in $d+1$ dimensions for any $d\geq3$. \end{prop} \textbf{Proof}: Choose $\lambda$, $\nu$ to be endless timelike geodesics on opposite sides of the bifurcation surface and restricted to the regions between the event horizon, $r_b$, and the cosmological horizon, $r_c$.
-Then it clear that these curves are nowhere timelike connected.
-This is illustrated in figure \ref{fig:FinitePenrosedS}. \qedsymbol